QuixThe2nd/ppTorrents/README.md

 If anyone sees you in a swarm, say "That wasn't me, it was ppTorrents."
 (Feel free to practice this line in the mirror for maximum confidence.)

+## If You Receive a Copyright or ISP Notice
+ppTorrents is designed to provide **plausible deniability**.
+If you ever receive a notice alleging you downloaded or shared a torrent:

+1. You may truthfully say that you use ppTorrents.
+2. ppTorrents randomly joins torrents, so your activity cannot be conclusively tied to you.
+3. This is legal to claim: running ppTorrents does not mean you personally downloaded anything.

+**Note:** This is not legal advice.
+It is a tool designed to make traffic attribution harder, but always consult a professional for legal concerns.

 ## Why does it work if I don't run it?
 The beauty is in plausibility:
 - If ppTorrents exists, anyone can claim to use it.